Our Pro-Baptismal, Anti-Racist Journey

 In the Christian tradition, every baptism begins with a turning.

 In the early church, before candidates affirmed their faith in Jesus Christ, they faced away from the altar.
-They are asked to renounce the spiritual forces of wickedness, to reject the evil powers of this world that rebel against God, and to repent of sin that separates us from the love of God and neighbor.
+They were asked to renounce the spiritual forces of wickedness, to reject the evil powers of this world that rebel against God, and to repent of sin that separates us from the love of God and neighbor.

 The yes to Jesus requires a no to things that diminish the sacred worth God has given every person.